jwnwilson/django_react_redux_webapp/README.md

 ## To Do

-- Compare single machine docker compose speed to heroku
 - Add 400 and 500 pages
-- Separate Snippets in CMS by tags
 - Add tests for FE and BE
 - Setup CI
+- Separate Snippets in CMS by tags
 - Import all initial components dynamically?

 ## Kubernetes TO DO